 As a success minded person, you need to understand that health is your first wealth.
 Aside from serious illness, one of the major productivity killers is hay fever.
 If you experience allergies, you know how bad the whole experience sucks.
 In the following article, I am going to share my story on how I battled hay fever and other allergies after sinus surgery.

 Before we get into hay fever specific tactics, here are a few quick disclaimers:

 What you’re about to read is NOT medical advice.

 I am NOT a doctor.
 I am NOT a health professional.
 And I am totally NOT qualified to offer medical advice.
 Simply speaking, like you, I suffer with sinus issues and hay fever.
 I have suffered my whole life and I am sharing my story because I know what it’s like to feel like crap and live life with a stuffy head.

 My goal is to provide you with hope and feel good emotional support.
 Especially on those days when you feel like your head is a balloon about to burst.
 So do me a favor.
 If you’re going to read my story about allergies and hay fever, please talk with a qualified physician before you get any ideas on how to treat your issues.

-Otherwise, please stop reading now and buy an allergy book through my affiliate link on Amazon.
 While you’re at it, in full disclosure, many resources I’m about to mention are affiliate products.
 That means I get paid to promote.
 So you should conduct your own due-diligence before you make any purchase.
 And if you don’t feel like reading the entire article, here are the primary tools I use to treat my own sinuses: